 \end{enumerate}

 \end{lem}

 \begin{proof}

-The morphism $F_X:X \to X$ being an universal homeomorphism immediately implies part $(1)$ and $(2)$ of the above proposition.~Since $f$ is assumed to be dominant,~$f^{(m)}$ is necessarily dominant and thus $(3)$ holds.~Hence it remains to show $(4)$.
+The morphism $F_X:X \to X$ being a universal homeomorphism immediately implies part $(1)$ and $(2)$ of the above proposition.~Since $f$ is assumed to be dominant,~$f^{(m)}$ is necessarily dominant and thus $(3)$ holds.~Hence it remains to show $(4)$.

 Note that $(2)$ and $(3)$ together then imply that the natural map